humanauction/net-net/README.md

 Configurable sampling and aggregation windows.

-Optional Qt dashboard with live charts and alerts.
+Qt dashboard with live charts and alerts.

 CLI daemon mode for headless deployments.